Current Intake Coordinator:

 Mona is a second semester junior majoring in psychology.
 She joined the CAADC in the winter of 2018.
 Prior to joining the CAADC, Mona volunteered at Camp Winnipeg at the West Chester YMCA working with children with cognitive disabilities.
 She is interested in understanding how anxiety impacts people’s life experiences.
 After graduation, Mona hopes to enroll in a social/personality psychology program.

-Carissa is a sophomore majoring in psychology with a minor in cognitive neuroscience and neuroscience research.
-She joined the CAADC in the fall of 2018.
-Prior to joining the CAADC, Carissa was a child life volunteer at Nikolaus Children’s Hospital in Miami, FL.
-She is interested in Psychopathology and understanding the relationship between the mind and brain as they relate to psychotic disorders.
-After graduation, Carissa hopes to enroll in a clinical neuropsychology graduate program.
+Sarah is a sophomore majoring in psychology with a minor in cognitive neuroscience.
+She joined the CAADC in the spring of 2019.
+Prior to joining the CAADC, Sarah volunteered with children in educational programs.
+She is interested in the effects of anxiety on children’s social experiences and brain development.
+After graduation, Sarah hopes to get her doctorate in clinical psychology with a focus on anxiety disorders.